John Monroe-Cassel, Interim Minister

 This tool synthesizes reported COVID-19 geographic case data and rapidly evolving scientific research to help you ballpark how much risk this disease poses to you.

 The NH United Church of Christ offers resource pages for its churches.
-The site is updated infrequently and may not contain the conference's latest guidance.
+Portions of the site are updated infrequently, but the conference minister's guidance for local churches has been updated regularly since October.

 The South Church reopening committee has created its own COVID-19 monitoring report for the church's membership area.
 Updated weekly, it will help us determine when to consider offering distanced, in-person services as a Sunday worship option.
 Learn more about the committee's recommendations using the button below.